 If you sell apples and the entire supply of apples in Canada is 1,000,000 apples ...

-what happens to the value of your apples if the next year there is all of a suddenly 2,000,000 apples?
+what happens to the value of your apples if the next year there is all of a sudden 2,000,000 apples?

 Your apples will be worth less because the supply is larger.

-Same thing is happening with your money.
+The same thing is happening with your money.
 Real estate investing protects your money!
-Use real estate investing Money loses value!
+Use real estate investing money loses value!